Automotive Service Technician

 - Students who transferred to a part-time program and subsequently graduated.

-- Of 67 students, 60 students graduated, resulting in a 90% graduation rate.
-Of the 60 students who graduated, 56 students completed on-time.
-Therefore the on-time completion rate for the Automotive Service Technician students who completed the program during 2014-2015 is 93%.
+- The on-time completion rate for the Automotive Service Technician students who completed the program during 2017-2018 is 95.6%

 Cost for the Automotive Service Technician Program

 Costs listed for this program are tuition and fees before any Title IV funding loans are applied.
 Most students qualify for loan and/or grant assistance.
 Tuition and supplies for this is program during 2022-2023* are:

 - $16,550 for Tuition (*includes uniforms and a tool kit upon acceptance of verified training-related employment)

 The median loan debt incurred by students who completed the Automotive Service Technician program during 2019-2020 is broken down into several categories:

 - The Title IV median loan debt (amount borrowed) for the Auto Day program is $5,444.00

 - The private education loan debt (amount borrowed) is $0

 - The amount owed on MTTI institutional finance plans is $0